fluxcd/kustomize-controller/docs/spec/v1beta1/kustomization.md

 ```

 > **Note** that the namespace, RBAC and service account manifests should be
-> placed in a Git source and applied with a kustomization.
-The kustomizations that
+> placed in a Git source and applied with a Kustomization.
+The Kustomizations that
 > are running under that service account should depend-on the one that contains the account.

-Create a kustomization that prevents altering the cluster state outside of the `webapp` namespace:
+Create a Kustomization that prevents altering the cluster state outside of the `webapp` namespace:

 ```yaml
 apiVersion: kustomize.toolkit.fluxcd.io/v1beta1